Savudrija

 Savudrija (Salvore) is a coastal settlement in northwestern Istria, Croatia.
 It has developed from a fishing village into a pleasant holiday centre.
 Savudrija is also the name of the surrounding area in the peninsula.

-The 19th century Savudrija Lighthouse is a distinctive local landmark; it is the oldest in Croatia, and the oldest operational light of the Adriatic.
+The 19th century Savudrija Lighthouse, designed by Matteo Pertsch, is a distinctive local landmark; it is the oldest in Croatia, and the oldest operational light of the Adriatic.
 The 29 m lighthouse is also the most northerly in Croatia.
 Three kinds of wind meet here, so the area is popular with windsurfers.

 History

 As evidenced by archaeological finds, the Savudrija area has been settled since the Neolithic period.
 The Roman port facilities still remain intact.
 In the vicinity of Savudrija are some notable Roman sites, in particular a Roman fort on the peninsula.
 The village was mentioned in written sources in the second part of the 12th century and was part of the Piran municipality from the 13th century, while today it is part of Istria County in Croatia.
 On 18 February 1893, Savudrija became part of the Piran municipality.

 The territory remained part of the municipality of Piran until 1947, when the municipality of Savudrija was set up.
 In 1954, when the Free Territory of Trieste was dissolved and its southern part became officially part of Socialist Federal Republic of Yugoslavia, Savudrija was joined to the Socialist Republic of Croatia in accordance with the decisions of ZAVNOH.